jonatas/timescaledb/docs/toolkit_lttb_tutorial.md

 ```

 !!!info
-    Note that maybe you'll need to recreate the database in case you want to
+    Maybe you'll need to recreate the database if you want to test with a different dataset.
-    download a new dataset.

 ### Declaring the models

-Now, let's declare the ActiveRecord models to be using in the code.

-The location is an auxiliary table to control where the device is located.
+Now, let's declare the ActiveRecord models.
+The location is an auxiliary table to control the placement of the device.

 ```ruby
 class Location < ActiveRecord::Base